About PACE

 Next PACE Maintenance Date

-PACE maintenance is scheduled to start at 6:00 am Wednesday, August 10, and continue through Friday, August 12, at 11:59 pm.
-Future maintenance periods are tentatively scheduled for November 2-4.
+PACE maintenance is scheduled to start at 6:00 am Tuesday, May 6, and continue through Thursday, May 8, at 11:59 pm.
+An additional maintenance period is tentatively scheduled for August 5-7, 2025.

 The Partnership for an Advanced Computing Environment (PACE) serves Georgia Tech faculty and researchers with a sustainable, leading-edge high performance computing environment.